Biggest Week 6 injury questions for all 32 NFL teams: Will we see Gurley, Adams, Johnson this week?

 Green Bay Packers

-Davante Adams couldn't go last week against the Cowboys because of a turf toe injury.
+Davante Adams couldn't go last weekend against the Cowboys because of a turf toe injury.
 He didn't even attempt to practice.
-We'll see on Thursday if Adams will try to do that as the Packers begin on-field preparation for the Monday night game against the Lions.
-Without Adams in Dallas, the Packers had just four catches by receivers.
-It was the Packers' fewest receptions by receivers in a win since 2001, and just the third time this season that a team has won with so few catches by wideouts, according to ESPN Stats & Information. -- Rob Demovsky
+We'll see Thursday if Adams will try to do that as the Packers begin on-field preparation for the Monday night game against the Lions.
+Without Adams in Dallas, the Packers had just four catches by wide receivers.
+It was the Packers' fewest receptions by WRs in a victory since 2001, and just the third time this season a team has won with so few catches by wideouts, according to ESPN Stats & Information research. -- Rob Demovsky

 Minnesota Vikings